-We are now up to 10 members and are full up, as we meet in people's homes, and with this number everyone has a chance to say what they think.
-If anyone wants to start another book club, that is always an option.
+We are now full up with nine members as we meet in people's homes, and with this number everyone has a chance to say what they think.
+If anyone wants to start another book club, that is always an option, and I would be happy to help you.

-The idea of our book club is that we have fun, enjoy discussing the month's book, and sometimes learn more about real events too.
+The aim of our book club is to enjoy discussing the month's book, have fun, and sometimes learn more about real events too.
 We also get to know each other better, through discussing the views in the books and where we stand on different issues, and chatting over tea or coffee.
+For anyone like me who had become lazy about reading, having a target date to finish a book has been great!

 Occasionally we arrange extra book-related activities apart from our regular meetings, e.g film or theatre trips, exhibitions or a visit to a literary festival.
 Members can suggest anything that might be of interest to the rest of the group.
 Sometimes we share book-related news by email between meetings.
-The Hungerford bookshop is hosting a series of monthly evening meetings featuring crime-writers, which may be of interest to members and others.
+The Hungerford bookshop arranges events with authors and it's worth having a look at their website.
+Some of us plan to go to Marlborough LitFest in September; we will read their Big Read choice as our September book and hear the author on the Sunday after the group has discussed it.

 At the monthly U3A General Meetings at Frank Hutchings Hall in Thatcham, we host a free "Paperback Book Swap" table.
 You can find something new to read, or donate something that you've enjoyed from your own collection (or even something that you didn't!).
 Often we have plenty of books, and you can take one without bringing a swap; you're welcome to browse.